Last updated on .

 My Thoughts on the Carpet Museum

 All in all, I enjoyed my visit to the Carpet Museum.
 I wasn’t expecting it to be as good as it was.
 The carpets are labeled clearly with the location and approximate year they were produced as well as the mosque they once adorned.
-I look forward to its reopening and will definitely visit again to see the changes.
+I look forward to its possible reopening and will definitely visit again to see the changes.